MiguelMJ/MakeItPixel/README.md

 ## Usage

-> Here you have a complete but general description.
-In the [wiki](wiki) you'll find a more detailed explanation of how MakeItPixel works and how to configure it.
+> In the [wiki](https://github.com/MiguelMJ/MakeItPixel/wiki)) you'll find a detailed explanation of how MakeItPixel works and how to configure it.

 ```
 makeitpixel [-h] [-c FILE] [-x JSON] [-o DIR] FILES..